celdond/Craps/README.md

 If you run out of chips, the game will end.
 If you still have chips, the game will keep going.

+## Extra Functionality

+Within craps.py is functionality for the game to play itself as well as statistical functions to display the chances of successful bets utilizing specific methods.